wiheto/netplotbrain/docs/tutorial/tutorial1_input.md

-# Tutorial 1: Input data.
+# Tutorial 1: Input data

 There are three input components: